 A stand of Pine trees divide the park near an open shelter shed.
 From here the park slopes away forming a natural gully to the boundary.
 In this area on the eastern side there are Flowering Cherry, Pin Oak, Jacaranda, and flowering apple trees.

-Just inside the eastern gate is a cairn and a native garden built by members of the Bowen Mountain Association to commemorate the bicentennial year.
+Just inside the eastern gate is a cairn and a native garden built by members of the Bowen Mountain Association (BMA) to commemorate the bicentennial year.